happylinks/gqlint/README.md

 ### CamelCase
 Verifies if properties are camelcased.

-`Property 'name' is not camelcased.`
+`Property 'Name' is not camelcased.`

 ### Fieldname Typename
 Checks if you use the name of the type in your field.

 `Type 'User' has a property called 'userId'.
 Don't use type-names in property-names.
-Maybe use 'id' instead?`;
+Maybe use 'id' instead?`

 ### Relay Connection
 Checks if Types ending with Connection have 'edges' and 'pageInfo'.